maxvalor/cazel/README.md

 Execute the binary file with:

     cazel exec from_mini_ros sample

+Another sample is as the same:

+    cazel re-auto for_local_files

 # To Do
 Supportting for dowloading zip, tar files from ftp.